"I do this not to appease a murderer. I do it to reassure the public," the chief says

 “…I do this not to appease a murderer.
 I do it to reassure the public that their police department is transparent and fair in all things we do.”

 Beck ordered a re-examination of all evidence and new interviews with all witnesses connected to Dorner’s 2009 firing after the LAPD ruled that he lied two years earlier in a complaint he filed against his training officer.

-According to authorities, Dorner began making good on his threats a week ago when he allegedly killed Monica Quan and her fiance, Keith Lawrence, in a parking lot in Irvine, south of Los Angeles.
+According to authorities, Dorner began making good on his threats a week ago when he killed Monica Quan and her fiance, Keith Lawrence, in a parking lot in Irvine, south of Los Angeles.
 Quan was the daughter of a now-retired Los Angeles police officer who represented Dorner in a disciplinary hearing that led to his termination.

 Quan was the daughter of a now-retired Los Angeles police officer who represented Dorner in a disciplinary hearing that led resulted in his termination.